spectralshard/etfydesign/plugins/vojtasvoboda/twigextensions/README.md

 ### trans

-Function transports the functionality of the Laravel `trans()` helper function to Twig.
+Function move the functionality of the Laravel `trans()` helper function to Twig.

 ```
 {{ trans('acme.blog::lang.app.name') }}